civictechsweden/g0vse/README.md

 The logic behind the API routes is to follow the structure of the government's website as much as possible.
 For instance, a list of the bills is available at [regeringen.se/rapporter](https://regeringen.se/rapporter) and the corresponding API route is [g0v.se/rapporter.json](https://g0v.se/rapporter.json).
 A complete list of routes is available at [g0v.se](https://g0v.se).

-The route [/api/latest_updated.json](https://g0v.se/api/latest_updated.json) can be used to know when the data was last updated.
+The route [/api/latest_updated.json](https://g0v.se/api/latest_updated.json) can be used to know when the data was latest updated.

 In addition, the text of each page is available as Markdown.
 For example, [regeringen.se/artiklar/2024/10/sjukvardsminister-[...]-sjukvarden/](https://regeringen.se/artiklar/2024/10/sjukvardsminister-acko-ankarberg-johansson-om-budgetsatsningar-pa-halso--och-sjukvarden/) is available at [g0v.se/artiklar/2024/10/sjukvardsminister-[...]-sjukvarden.md](https://g0v.se/artiklar/2024/10/sjukvardsminister-acko-ankarberg-johansson-om-budgetsatsningar-pa-halso--och-sjukvarden.md).